erikcameron/decorum/README.md

 First, objects need to be decoratable.
 You can do this for a whole class, by including Decorum::Decorations, or for a single object, by extending it.
-(Note: this alone doesn't change the object's method lookup.
-It just makes `#decorate` available on the object.
-The behavior is only changed when `#decorate` is called.)
+Note: this alone doesn't change the object's method lookup.
+It just makes `#decorate` and friends available on the object.
+(Note: As of 0.5.0 this isn't strictly true.
+See [Aliasing Decorum Methods](#aliasing-decorum-methods) below.)
+The behavior is only changed when `#decorate` is called.
 The easiest way is probably including Decorum::Decorations at whatever point(s) of the class hierarchy you feel appropriate.